-It is also supports your presentation if you can get a few words from a medical doctor involved in the treatment who can provide objective observations and/or lab tests to confirm changes resulting from your interventions.
+It also supports your presentation if you can get a few words from a medical doctor who is involved in the treatment and who can provide objective observations and/or lab tests to confirm changes resulting from your interventions.

 When we include case details, we have 2 options:

 - Write composite examples, where we combine features from a variety of people who had similar problems, and include a note in the article that this is what was done.
-This protects the anonymity of people we have helped, while sharing helpful examples of our work.
+This protects the anonymity of people we have helped, while sharing helpful examples of your work and theirs.

 We offer friendly editing, with your review and approval.

 All articles are peer reviewed by 2 of the following: the Editor-in-Chief, Editorial Board members and/ or outside reviewers.
 If your research topic is an unusual one, we might ask you to suggest several potential outside reviewers.

 At the end of the article we include a brief bio (4-6 lines) and photo of each author, with contact details for the lead author required, and for other authors if they wish to include this.